apache/tvm/vta/apps/gemm/README.md

 We approach this operation with slicing and shifting, like how basic multiplication works, each vector elements before we accumulate them.
 We can sufficiently reduce the cycles required to perform a gemm given that the data bit width is small.
 This GEMM application uses TSIM for future accerlerator prototypes.

-* Test Chisel3 backend
+* Test Chisel3 backend with bit serial GEMM
     * Go to `<tvm-root>/vta/apps/gemm`
     * Run `make`

-* Testing on compiled backend
+* If you have already compiled chisel backend (i.e. ran `make`)
+    * Bit Serial test with another input set, run `make serial`
-    * If you have already compile chisel backend and want test with another input set, run `make test`
+    * Bit parallel test with another input set, run `make parallel`

 * Some steps for creating your own custom TSIM application
     * Go to `<tvm-root>/vta/apps/gemm`